ucsc/twentyeleven-ucsantacruz/README.md

     /twentyeleven-ucsc (this repository)
     /wordpress

-2. You already have the `twentyeleven` theme installed at `wordpress/wp-content/themes/twentyeleven`.
+2. You already have the `twentyeleven` theme installed at:
+`wordpress/wp-content/themes/twentyeleven`.

 When you run `gulp`, the theme files will be compiled and added to:
 `wordpress/wp-content/themes/twentyeleven-ucsc`

 ## Development